mosryx/phasma/secondary-evidence.md

 When the **Banshee** performs a roam, it has a 2/3 chance to roam to its target's location if they are inside the investigation area.
 These only occur outside of hunts and leaves no EMF reading.

+The **Phantom** has an ability where it will choose a random player and travel to their location, creating an EMF Level 2 reading where it started its walk.

 ## No clear abilities or traits

+The **Spirit** has almost no unique traits.
+It is a generic ghost except that when smudged it cannot hunt for 180 seconds instead of 90 seconds.

 ## Ghost is staying very close to ghost room.